Imisi3D/LeVRnPotentialAndKineticEnergy/CONTRIBUTING.md

 - [ ]  Morenike is shown instead of Niyat briefly at the beginning of scene 12
 - [ ]  The legs of Niyat and Morenike gliding on the floor when standing
-- [ ]  Morenike standing on the slide instead of sitting
 - [ ]  Replace with correct characters: Before Ejike character was modelled, another character was used as a place holder in the scene.
 Replace the man used for "the boy crossing" and "box on boy's head" with the Ejike character(the boy) as stated in the script.
 - [ ]  Ejike character sinking into the ground
+- [ ]  App crashes when you click on the exit button

 ### 3D Design and Animation